prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/benq-zowie-xl2730-review.md

 The [BenQ ZOWIE XL2730](http://amzn.to/2AIpdqs) is by far one of the best 1440p gaming monitors. **You can snag this monitor for $500.**

-BenQ Zowie has been competing for the top spot by focusing on designing a monitor for E-sports.
-Their XL line is focused on competitive gaming, and fills in the gaps betweeen performance and price.
+BenQ Zowie's XL line is focused on competitive gaming, and fills in the gaps betweeen performance and price.

 This monitor features a beautiful 27 inch display and AMD's Freesync technology.